 Call-outs: The Call-out System is used to schedule and announce appointments to the Hospital, Dental Clinic, Education area, Unit Team meetings, and other activities.

-The Call-out sheets will be posted on each unit's bulletin board after 4:00 p.m. on the day preceding the appointment.
-Generally, all call-outs will be scheduled in conjunction with the controlled movement schedules.
+The Call-out sheets will be posted on the unit bulletin board after 4:00 p.m. on the day preceding the appointment.